VIDA-NYU/auctus/docs/internals.rst

 Architecture
 ------------

-Datamart is a cloud-native application divided in multiple components (containers) which can be scaled independently.
+Auctus is a cloud-native application divided in multiple components (containers) which can be scaled independently.

 ..  figure:: architecture.png
     :align: center

-    Overall architecture of Datamart
+    Overall architecture of Auctus

-At the core of Datamart is an `Elasticsearch cluster <https://www.elastic.co/>`__ which stores sketches of the datasets, obtained by downloading and profiling them.
+At the core of Auctus is an `Elasticsearch cluster <https://www.elastic.co/>`__ which stores sketches of the datasets, obtained by downloading and profiling them.

 The system is design to be extensible.
 Plugins called ":ref:`discoverers`" can be added to support additional data sources.